lesept777/Matrix-maths-for-ESP32-and-AI/README.md

       MLMatrix M(rows, cols, value);
     Create a random matrix, values between min and max MLMatrix M(rows, cols, min, max);
-    Create a new matrix, copied from another one MLMatrix M(A);
+    Create an empty matrix, same size as another one MLMatrix M(A);
     Create a new matrix, same size as another one, filled with a constant value MLMatrix M(A, value);